Action (physics): Single relativistic particle

+where g_{μν} is the metric tensor ≈ (−c^{2},1,1,1).

 Action principles and related ideas

 Physical laws are frequently expressed as differential equations, which describe how physical quantities such as position and momentum change continuously with time, space or a generalization thereof.
 Given the initial and boundary conditions for the situation, the "solution" to these empirical equations is one or more functions that describe the behavior of the system and are called equations of motion.

 Action is a part of an alternative approach to finding such equations of motion.
 Classical mechanics postulates that the path actually followed by a physical system is that for which the action is minimized, or more generally, is stationary.
 In other words, the action satisfies a variational principle: the principle of stationary action (see also below).
 The action is defined by an integral, and the classical equations of motion of a system can be derived by minimizing the value of that integral.

 The action principle provides deep insights into physics, and is an important concept in modern theoretical physics.
 Various action principles and related concepts are summarized below.